-- 15. Further develop the approach to addressing energy poverty by including a specific measurable reduction target as required by Regulation (EU) 2018/1999 taking account of the Commission's Recommendation (EU) 2023/2407, taking account of Commission Recommendation (EU) 2023/2407.
-Complete the approach by including details on existing and potential measures and financial resources to address energy poverty, and on the dedicated financial resources from the perspective of both social policy (affordability) and structural energy measures.
-Explain how the use of energy efficiency measures under the Energy Efficiency Obligations Scheme to alleviate energy poverty is foreseen to be deployed, as required by Regulation (EU) 2018/1999. - 16.
-Further clarify national objectives in research, innovation and competitiveness to deploy clean technologies, establishing a pathway for 2030 and 2050 with a view to support the decarbonisation of industry and promote the transition of businesses towards a net zero and circular economy.
-Put forward policies and measures to promote the development of net-zero projects including those relevant for the energy intensive industries.
-Describe a predictable and simplified regulatory framework for permitting procedures and how access to national funding will be simplified where needed.
-Provide detailed policies and measures for the digitalisation of the energy system, the development of clean energy-related skills, and to facilitate open trade for resilient and sustainable supply chains of key net-zero components and equipment. - 17.
-Specify the reforms and measures to mobilise the private investments needed to achieve the energy and climate targets.
+- 17. Specify the reforms and measures to mobilise the private investments needed to achieve the energy and climate targets.
 Provide a comprehensive and consistent overview of the public and private investment needs in aggregate and by sector.
-Complement a top-down economy-wide approach with a bottom-up project-specific assessment along the five dimensions of the Energy Union.
-Include a breakdown of total investment needs with additional information on the national, regional and Union funding sources as well as private financial sources to be mobilised.
-Add a short description of the type of financial support scheme chosen to implement the policies and measures, which are financed through the public budget, and the use of blended financial instruments making use of grants, loans, technical assistance and public guarantees, including the role of national promotional banks in the respective schemes and/or how private financing is mobilised.
-Consider the cost-effective generation of transfers to other Member States under the ESR as funding source.
+Complement the top-down economy wide approach with a bottom-up project specific assessment.
+Include a breakdown of total investment needs with additional information on the national, regional and Union funding sources, as well as private financial sources to be mobilised.
+Add a short description of the type of financial support schemes chosen to implement the policies and measures, which are financed through the public budget, and the use of blended financial instruments making use of grants, loans, technical assistance and public guarantees, including the role of national promotional banks in the respective schemes and/or how private financing is mobilised.
+Consider the cost-effective generation of transfers to other Member States under the ESR as a funding source.
 Provide a robust assessment of the macroeconomic impact of the planned policies and measures. - 18.
-Outline how the policies and measures included in the updated plan are consistent with Netherland's national recovery and resilience plan, including the REPowerEU Chapter. - 19.
-Explain in more detail how and by when the Netherlands intends to phase out fossil fuel subsidies. - 20.
-Provide detailed information on the social, employment and skills consequences, or any other distributional impacts, of the climate and energy transition and on the planned objectives, policies and measures to support a just transition.
-Specify the form of support, the impact of the initiatives, the target groups and the resources dedicated, taking into account the Council Recommendation on ensuring a fair transition towards climate neutrality21.
-Include, to the extent possible, more elements to provide an adequate analytical basis for the preparation of a future Social Climate Plan, in accordance with Regulation (EU) 2023/95522, including indications on how to assess the challenges and social impacts on the most vulnerable of the emissions trading system for fuel combustion in buildings, road transport and additional sectors, and to identify potential beneficiaries and a relevant policy framework.
-Explain how the policy framework identified in the NECP will contribute to the preparation of Netherlands' Social Climate Plan and how the consistency between the two plans will be ensured.
+Outline how the policies and measures included in the updated plan are consistent with Slovenia's national Recovery and Resilience Plan and the RepowerEU chapter. - 19.
+Explain in detail how Slovenia intends to phase out fossil fuel subsidies. - 20.
+Provide detailed information on the social, employment and skills consequences, or any other distributional impacts, of the climate and energy transition, and on the planned objectives, policies and measures to support a just transition.
+Specify the form of support, the impact of the initiatives, the target groups and the resources dedicated, taking into account the Council Recommendation on ensuring a fair transition towards climate neutrality22.
+Include, to the extent possible, more elements to provide an adequate analytical basis for the preparation of a future Social Climate Plan, in accordance with Regulation (EU) 2023/95523, including indications on how to assess the challenges and social impacts on the most vulnerable of the emissions trading system for fuel combustion in buildings, road transport and additional sectors, and to identify potential beneficiaries and a relevant policy framework.
+Explain how the policy framework identified in the NECP will contribute to the preparation of the Slovenia's Social Climate Plan and how the consistency between the two plans will be ensured. - 21.

-- 21. Ensure inclusive public participation within a reasonable timeframe and broad participation of local authorities and civil society in the preparation of the plan.
-Provide a clear overview on how the consultation process will enable broad public participation from all relevant authorities, citizens, and stakeholders including social partners in the preparation of both the draft and final updated plan.
 Provide a summary of the views expressed by different actors, and a summary of how the plan integrates the views expressed during the consultations. - 22.
-Expand the already good regional cooperation with neighbouring countries, in particular by describing how the Netherlands plans to establish a framework for cooperation with other Member States by 2025 in line with Article 9 of Directive (EU) 2018/2001 as amended.
-Pursue efforts to sign the four remaining bilateral solidarity arrangements for the security of gas supply with its neighbours (Ireland, Belgium, Germany).
+Intensify regional cooperation with neighbouring Member States and within established regional cooperation frameworks such as Central and South-Eastern Europe Energy Connectivity (CESEC) High-Level Group.
+Describe how Slovenia plans to establish a framework for cooperation with other Member States by 2025, in line with Article 9 of Directive (EU) 2023/2413.
+Pursue efforts to sign the two remaining required bilateral solidarity arrangements for the security of gas supply with its neighbours (Austria and Hungary).